cwkx/extract-3d-curve/README.md

 ## Extracting 3D Parametric Curves from 2D Images of Helical Objects
-This repository contains our implementation for the paper "Extracting 3D Parametric Curves from 2D Images of Helical Objects"
+Implementation of our paper "Extracting 3D Parametric Curves from 2D Images of Helical Objects"

 - by **Chris G. Willcocks, Philip T. G. Jackson, Carl J. Nelson, and Boguslaw Obara**